caspark/eclipse-multicursor/README.md

 Using Eclipse, with the Plugin Development Environment (PDE) plugins installed:

 1. Import the projects from the repo as Existing Eclipse projects
-2. Open `c.a.e.m.target/c.a.e.m.target.target` and click the "active this target platform" link on the top right of the editor that opens
+2. Open `c.a.e.m.target/c.a.e.m.target.target` and click the "activate this target platform" link on the top right of the editor that opens
 3. Right click on `c.a.e.m.plugin` and choose `Debug As` >> `Eclipse Application`
 4. You can also right click on tests in `c.a.e.m.tests` to run them as either plugin tests or normal JUnit tests.